InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/IAB Tech Lab - CMP API v2.md

       /**
        * true - Vendor has been disclosed to the user
-       * false - Vendor has been disclosed to the user */
+       * false | undefined - Vendor has been disclosed to the user */
       '[vendor id]': Boolean
     }